An Engaging Educational Environment

 The abstract is a succinct outline of your research project.
 For experimental projects, it (1) presents the principal objective and scope of your project; (2) describes the methodology; (3) summarizes the results; (4) states the principal conclusions.
 If you have no results yet, give the conclusions or recommendations for continuation of the project or for subsequent work to be done.
 Use clear, significant words when writing your abstract; eliminate extraneous words.
 Do not use abbreviations, jargon, or specialized words.
 Abstracts rarely cite references.
 Your abstract should stand alone and be intelligible.

 The abstract will be printed in the symposia proceedings, so it is essential that all information appear as you want it in print.
 Be sure to proofread the text!
 We will print it as you submit it.
 Remember that careless writing gives the impression of careless work.
 Be concise!
-Abstracts should be no longer than 100-200 words.
-Abstracts that exceed the word limit will be returned to the student for editing and resubmission.
+Abstracts should be around 250 words.

 Submitting Your Abstract

-We need two copies of your abstract, one submitted by email (very important) to WardTinaR@uams.edu as a Word attachment, and the other a hard copy, signed by both you and your mentor.
-Both of these are due one week prior to the oral presentation.
+Please submit your abstract as a Word attachment via email to BCMB.email@example.com one week prior to the Mid-Summer Symposium.
+In the email, cc your mentor.
 If you have special symbols or formatting as part of your abstract, it must be formatted for a PC in Microsoft Word.
 We do not have the software capability to translate other programs.
 (This is especially important if you include equations or a graphic – it must be reformatted to Word.)
-An example of how your abstract should look is shown below.
+An example of how to format your abstract is shown below and in the SURF Program Info and Schedule packet provided prior to the start of the program.

 Employing Protein Chimeras of Cytochrome P450 Reductase to Map Surfaces for Protein-protein Interactions